sinan-cakmak/esp0/README.md

 Before building, you need to configure:

 1. **WiFi Credentials**: See [WiFi Configuration Setup](#wifi-configuration-setup) above
-2. **Bulb IP Addresses**: Update the `switches` array in `main/main.c` (lines 52-57) with your bulb IP addresses
+2. **Bulb MAC Addresses**: Update the `switches` array in `main/main.c` (lines 52-57) with your bulb MAC addresses.

+**Auto-Discovery**:
+The system automatically discovers bulb IP addresses at startup using the configured MAC addresses.
+This ensures reliable operation even if bulb IP addresses change (DHCP).

-To find your WiZ bulb IP addresses:
+To find your WiZ bulb MAC addresses:

-- Check your router's DHCP client list
+- Check the bulb label
 - Use the WiZ app to view bulb details
-- Use a network scanner tool
+- Use `wizlight discover` tool (Python)
-- Broadcast discovery: `192.168.1.255` (see code comments)

 ### How It Works